Exploring Big Ideas

 She tries to connect with some tourists to join her for a football match or dinner at a new restaurant she just heard about.

-She works as a shop assistant and put her name up on a contact list at work.
+She works as a shop assistant and puts her name upon a contact list at work.

 Needs Statements